 - Say thank you!
 Update the story on your page, post on social media and email friends and family.
 It’s a great way to let people know how your fundraising went and the difference their support will make to Waverley Care.

 Lots of organisations encourage staff to support local charities and we’d love you to get involved with Waverley Care.

-If your workplace has a Charity of the Year scheme, you could nominate us, or you might want to organise a fundraising event like a dress down day, bake sale or raffle in the office.
-Some companies will even offer match funding to increase the amount you can raise.
+You could nominate Waverley Care for a Charity of the Year scheme, or you might like to organise a fundraising event like a Wear Red Day for World AIDS Day on 1 December.
+Some companies will even offer matched funding to increase the amount you can raise.

-There are lots of ways your school, college or university can get involved and fundraise for Waverley Care!
+There are lots of ways your venue, store, college or university can get involved and fundraise for Waverley Care.

-We value the feedback we get from people who have been involved in our fundraising.
+We value the feedback we receive from our fundraisers.

 We use it to help improve our events and identify new ideas to support our work.